ezweave/pretty-functional/chapters/one/one.md

 # Three Key Concepts

-There are three concepts that we _do_ need to consider, before we begin:
+There are three concepts in functional programming that we need to have some knowledge of before we really start writing code:

 - __Immutability__
 - __Pure functions__